deohs/coders/demos/packages/building_packages/building_r_packages.md

 example("elem.to.wide", "many.models")
 ```

-## Exercise
+## Exercises

-Create a package from one or more functions you have written.
+1. Create a package from one or more functions you have written.
 Include a LICENSE
 file.
 Post your package on Github.

-If you don't have any you would like to work with, you may also use the
-functions in the [plot_lib.R](https://github.com/deohs/coders/blob/master/demos/models/bootstrapping/plot_lib.R) from a previous session.
+If you don't have any you would like to work with, you may also use the functions in the [plot_lib.R](https://github.com/deohs/coders/blob/master/demos/models/bootstrapping/plot_lib.R) from a previous session.
 For this, include the Coders [LICENSE](https://github.com/deohs/coders/blob/master/LICENSE) file.

+2. Modify the `many.models` package to use refactored functions with
+`tidyverse` pipelines.
+Name the package `many_models` do differentiate it
+from the original version.